musicslayer/self_publish_book/README.md

 ### Spines
 You can only customize the spine of your book if it is thick enough i.e. it has enough pages.
 If you are only a few pages away from the threshold, one trick is to insert blank pages at the end of the book (Amazon lets you add up to ten consecutive blank pages at the end).

+### Proof Copies
+Before officially publishing your book on Amazon, you may optionally order a proof copy of your book.
+This allows you to verify that the cover art and manuscript are correct before you start selling your book.<br/><br/>
+When comparing a proof copy to an author copy (which is the same as what the customer would get), there are a few differences to keep in mind:
+- Proof copies have a "Not for Resale" ribbon across the front cover, back cover, and spine.
+- Proof copies have their own "proof barcode" in addition to the regular barcode.
+This proof barcode is larger than the regular barcode and will cover it up if you are using Amazon's default barcode placement.
+If you are using your own barcode in a different spot, then your barcode and the proof barcode will both appear on the proof copy.

 ## References
 Amazon:<br/>